afcarl/news_analysis/ideation.md

 * Result of sentiment/emotional analysis
 * List of entities - number of entities, average number of entities per sentence?
 * Measure of sentence complexity - number of clauses or depth of sentence dependency trees.
+* Number of linked articles
+* Features of linked articles?